onecommons/vesper/doc/source/configvars.rst

   If the value of the settings is another dictionary of settings (e.g. ``model_options``) those dictionaries are merged recursively.

   Example ``storeDefaults = {'model_options': {'serializeOptions': {'pjson': 'omitEmbeddedIds': True}}}``

+.. confval:: use_file_lock

+  If True `vesper.app` will use interprocess file lock when committing a transaction.
+Alternately use_file_lock can be a reference to a class or factory function that conforms to the glock.LockFile interface.

+  Default is False

+  ``use_file_lock=True #enable``

+.. confval:: file_lock_path

+  The path name for the lock file.
+If `file_lock_path` is not set, a path name is generated using the os's temp directory and a file name based on a hash of the `model_resource_uri` (this is to ensure that any process opening the same datastore will share the same lock file).

+  ``file_lock_path='./appinstance1.lock'``

 .. confval:: app_name